The Definition of Walled Gardens

 is Verizon’s residential fiber-optic service that competes with cable.

-(Telco-based IPTV systems have a reputaion for being "walled garden" by
+systems have a reputaion for being "Walled Garden" by

 and Intranets (and LANs) are not synonymous.
 Technically an Intranet is